github/docs/data/reusables/pull_requests/commit-message-with-trailer-beginning.md

   ```
   {% tip %}

-  **Tip:** If you're using a text editor on the command line to type your commit message, ensure there are two newlines between the end of your commit description and the `Co-authored-by:` commit trailer.
+  **Tip:** If you're using a text editor on the command line to type your commit message, ensure there are two newlines between the end of your commit description and the `on-behalf-of:` commit trailer.

   {% endtip %}